osmcode/pyosmium/doc/updating_osm_data.rst

 1GB of changes.
 That corresponds to about 3 days of planet-wide changes.
 You can increase the amount using the additional `--size` parameter::

-  pyosmium-up-to-date --size=10000 planet.osm.pbf
+  npyosmium-up-to-date --size=10000 planet.osm.pbf

 This would download about 10GB or 30 days of change data.
 If your OSM data file is older than that, downloading the full file anew is likely going to be faster.

-`pyosmium-up-to-date` uses return codes to signal if it has downloaded all available updates.
+`npyosmium-up-to-date` uses return codes to signal if it has downloaded all available updates.
 A return code of 0 means that it has downloaded and applied all available data.
 A return code of 1 indicates that it has applied some updates but more are available.